dominikzorgnotti/kubectl-lsdeploy/README.md

 Queries the kubernetes API and prints an overview of
 - namespaces
 - deployment
-- replicaset
+- replica sets
-- pod
+- pods
-- node
+- nodes

-Mostly PEP-8 compliant but otherwise way to go when it comes to code quality.
+Mostly PEP-8 compliant but otherwise "way to go" when it comes to code quality.

 ## Installation